perturbing/vasil-tests/extra-example.md

 ```
 We see that the `"referenceScript"` entry cointains the plutus script.
 Also note that we see the new `"inlineDatum"` field here as well.

-## Creating an output at the script address to claim
+## Creating a transaction output at the script address to claim
 This is done via the below command
 ```
 cardano-cli transaction build --babbage-era --testnet-magic 9 \